 Financial income includes dividend, interest and other financial income.
-Dividend income is recognised in the Statement of Profit or Loss, when Company Directors' right to receive payment is established.
-Interest income is recognised in the Statement of Profit or Loss, as it accrues in the surplus or deficit, using the effective interest rate method.
-Other financial income includes gains on the disposal of available-for-sale financial assets and changes in the fair value of financial assets held at fair value.
-These are recognised in the Statement of Profit or Loss as incurred.
+Dividend income is recognised in the Statement of Profit or Loss and Other Comprehensive Income, when Company Directors' right to receive payment is established.
+Interest income is recognised in the Statement of Profit or Loss and Other Comprehensive Income, as it accrues in the surplus or deficit, using the effective interest rate method.
+Other financial income includes changes in the fair value of financial assets held at fair value.
+These are recognised in the Statement of Profit or Loss and Other Comprehensive Income as incurred.